PathSeeker8/Linear_Feedback_Shift_Register/README.md

 # Linear_Feedback_Shift_Register
-This implementation of a Linear Feedback Shift Register (LFSR) is able to generate a pseudo-random output based on an online word list.
+These implementations of a Linear Feedback Shift Register (LFSR) are able to generate pseudo-random output based on an online word list and system entropy/noise.